 - Storm Watch (2023)

-The Joe Pickett TV show was produced by Spectrum Originals and Paramount TV.
+It is produced by Spectrum Originals and Paramount TV.
 It stars Michael Dorman as Joe, Julianna Guill as his wife Marybeth, and Mustafa Speaks as Nate Romanowski.
-It has already been renewed for a second season after premiering as Spectrum’s most watched series ever.

 Summary of Joe Pickett Books in Order